 When searching for offline and online research resources, reference materials etc., students and lecturers are encouraged to consult with the two librarians, Dr. Karina Masasa and Ms. Dina Baum, who are at their disposal throughout the working day.

-The library is situated in the Moreshet Yisrael section of the campus, building 502, room 5.
+The library is situated in the Moreshet Yisrael section of the campus (502), building 5.

 On Friday the library is closed.